Scott Reedy: Collegiate

 Reedy played for the Golden Gophers at the University of Minnesota from 2017 to 2021.
 During his rookie season, he recorded seven goals and eight assists for 15 points through 35 games.
 He made his NCAA debut in the Gophers season opener on October 6, 2017, where he also tallied his first career goal and point in an overtime loss against Minnesota Duluth.
 Reedy was quickly placed on a line with Casey Mittelstadt and Rem Pitlick and by early-November they combined for seven goals and 10 assists.
 As the Gophers were swept from the 2018 Big Ten tournament, Reedy's line with Mittelstadt and Pitlick combined for five goals.

 Reedy returned to the Golden Gophers for his sophomore season during the 2018–19 season where he recorded seven goals and four assists through 34 games.
 He began the season strong by tallying two assists in three games before suffering a lower-body injury which caused him to miss four games.
 Upon returning to the lineup, Reedy recorded his first three goals of the season by tallying his first collegiate hat-trick in a 5–3 win over Ferris State.
 He was subsequently honored with the Big Ten Third Star of the Week.
 Reedy picked up his second Big Ten weekly honor of the season in mid-February after he snapped his 13-game point drought with two goals in a 4–3 win over Ohio State.
 At the time of the honor, he had recorded five goals and two assists in 27 games while the Gophers went 3–0–0 when he scores a goal and 4–0–0 when he picks up a point.
 Reedy finished his sophomore season with a selection to the Academic All-B1G team for maintaining a cumulative GPA of 3.0 or higher.

 Following his sophomore season, Reedy participated in the San Jose Sharks' Prospects Development Camp before returning to the Golden Gophers for his junior year.
 Due to the COVID-19 pandemic, the 2019–20 season was shortened but Reedy still recorded career highs with 23 points and 15 goals while tying his career high with eight assists.
-During his junior year, Reedy played on Minnesota's top line win Sammy Walker and Blake McLaughlin.
+During his junior year, Reedy played on Minnesota's top line with Sammy Walker and Blake McLaughlin.
 In their series against the Michigan Spartans, the line accounted for 13 of the team's 18 points.